 Users enter the tokencode displayed in the app.

-Note: Approve with PIN can be used with a logon alias in Authentication Manager.
+Note: Approve and Device Biometrics can be used with a logon alias in Authentication Manager.

-The following graphic shows how a user with a registered mobile phone can access an agent-protected resource using the Approve method.
+The following graphic shows how a user with a registered mobile phone can access an agent-protected resource using the Approve or Device Biometrics method.

 After completing the integration, you can use the Security Console to manage users and perform routine maintenance.
 See the following topics on RSA Link for more information.